 Bank Accounts - Safe and Basic

-Everyone is entitled to a bank account, the type of bank account product you are entitled to usually depends on your financial background and your current situation.
-Most banks will use credit reference agencies to assess your application, but the good news is that even if your credit score is low, there is a bank account product applicable to you called a 'Basic Bank Account'.
+Everyone can have a bank account.
+Which one depends on your financial background and current situation.
+Most banks use credit reference agencies to assess your application.
+The good news is that even with a low credit score, there is a bank account product applicable to you called a 'Basic' Bank Account.

 The banks & building societies listed below offer free basic bank accounts: